yqiusteven/ist356fall25/0-intro/0-0-setup.md

 3. **Python 3**: https://www.python.org/downloads/
 Do not download the latest recommended Python 3 version.
 For maximum stability and compatability with other code, you'll want to download the Download the highest security release.
 As of Fall 2024, that's Python 3.11

+See Resources for Setup on Blackboard for more details.
+I strongly recommend you review.

 ## Setup 2: Github Account